 Wagyu buffets that are worth the splurge

 Bookmark this list for date night, your next birthday celebration, or days you feel like you need to pamper yourself.
 The unlimited meaty goodness at these restaurants definitely lets you get your money’s worth.
-For more buffets in Singapore, check out these durian buffets, dim sum buffets, and porridge buffets!
+For more buffets in Singapore, check out these hotel buffets and dim sum buffets!